-Gary Gilmore was born in Texas in 1940.
-His father was an abusive alcoholic and a con man whose violence and contempt for the law was passed on to his son.
-After committing a series of escalating petty crimes in Oregon during his teens, Gilmore was sent to reform school and later served his first stretch in prison.
+After committing a series of escalating petty crimes in Oregon during his teens, Gary Gilmore was sent to reform school and later served his first stretch in prison.
 By the age of 35, he had spent half his life incarcerated.
 After receiving a conditional release in May 1976, Gilmore moved in with a cousin in Provo, Utah, and briefly led a normal life.
 However, two months later he killed two men in cold blood during separate robberies and was arrested shortly thereafter.
 Found guilty of first-degree murder in his October 1976 trial, Gilmore chose not to appeal his death sentence.
 His case became a rallying point for opponents of the death penalty, and his execution was delayed for a time.
 He was executed by a firing squad in January 1977.

 Gary Mark Gilmore was born on December 4, 1940, in Stonewall, Texas.
 One of four children born to petty con man Frank and his wife Bessie, Gilmore endured a troubled childhood.
 The family moved constantly about the country while Frank plied his criminal trade, creating an unstable environment exacerbated by his alcoholism and physically abusive rages.

-By the time Gary was 10, they were living in Portland, Oregon, and Gary was beginning to show signs of trouble.
-Having absorbed his father’s disregard for the law, and deeply scarred by his explosions of violence, Gary himself set off down a criminal path, committing various petty crimes that increased in seriousness over time.
+By the time Gilmore was 10, they were living in Portland, Oregon, and Gilmore was beginning to show signs of trouble.
+Having absorbed his father’s disregard for the law, and deeply scarred by his explosions of violence, Gilmore himself set off down a criminal path, committing various petty crimes that increased in seriousness over time.
 When he was in his teens he was arrested for auto theft and spent time at the MacLaren Reform School for Boys, eventually being held at the Oregon State Correctional Institution as an adult.

 But Gilmore’s punishment did nothing to deter him from future offenses.
 On the contrary, his crimes only grew more serious in nature, escalating to armed robbery and assault, and he was soon spending as much time in prison as out of it.
 Yet despite his propensity for violence, Gilmore was also extremely intelligent and devoted many hours of his incarceration to writing poetry and creating artwork.
 In 1972 these talents earned Gilmore a conditional release so he could attend art classes at a community college, but he quickly committed another robbery and was sentenced to nine more years.